appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/README.md

 - [Unable to send emails](/help-and-support/troubleshooting-guide/deployment-errors#unable-to-send-emails)

-If you continue to face issues, contact the support team using the chat widget at the bottom right of this page.
+If you continue to face issues, contact the support team using the chat widget in the bottom right of this page.

 ## See also